hnuti-brontosaurus/php-bis-api-client/README.md

 # Usage

-First you need to create client instance.
-The only parameter to pass is an API URL.
+Create client instance with the only parameter – BIS API URL:

 ```php
 $client = (new BisClientFactory('https://bis.brontosaurus.cz'))
     ->create();
 ```

-Now you can perform any of available operations.
+On `$client`, you can basically retrieve any information from BIS and obtain debug information.

 ## Events